COVID-19 Updated Policies 12.11.20

 IWSP Youth League: Updated schedules

 Please do not arrive more than 10 minutes prior to game times and 5 minutes prior to training sessions.
 Enter through the doors on the right (east).
-When exiting the fields, please use the exit near the wall with the tvs.
+When exiting the fields, please use the exit near the wall with the televisions.

-We have assessed our indoor facility based on COVID-19 plans, and the Iowa West Sports Plex falls in the Very Low/Low range of the risk assessment guide.
+We have assessed our indoor facility based on COVID-19 plans, and the Iowa West Sports Plex falls in the very low / low range of the risk assessment guide.